 - Avoid touching your face.
 You might not even realize how often you do it, but stroking a mustache, resting your cheek on your palm, messing with a blemish, or applying lip balm with your finger can all spread those nasty germs from your hands to your mouth or nose.

-- Stay home when you are sick—and encourage others to do the same.
+- Protect yourself and others and stay home when you are sick.
 If you do come down with the flu, cold, or another contagious illness, do everyone a favor and call in sick.
 In today’s go-go-go world, it can be tempting to just power through your symptoms in order to meet deadlines and stay on your boss’ good list, but spreading your germs to the rest of the office won’t help you get ahead.
 Have some common courtesy for those around you and stay home until you’re feeling better and are no longer contagious.
 Plus, working when you’re sick can actually increase the time it takes you to recover—and no one wants that.
 Take a few days to rest and take care of yourself.

 - WebMD suggests getting a flu shot as soon as possible and states that this is one of the best ways to prevent the coming down with the big, bad illness.
 There are many different types of flu vaccines.
 Talk to your doctor to find out which is best for you.

 Coming down with the flu is not something you want on your holiday bucket list—especially if you have young children or looming work deadlines.
 Practice healthy habits, follow the tips we listed above, and enjoy your favorite family traditions this holiday season!

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
 Take back your sleep (so you can spend the season decorating gingerbread houses instead of dealing with sleep deprivation).
 Discuss how to avoid the flu this season with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!